1 Welcome to CIS3750

 The Wil Wheaton Law

-Since some of you have worked in industry already, it is very likely that you have learned some of the methods that we will present.
-You may have learned them at a much deeper level than what this course will offer – or perhaps in a slightly different way.
-You may also have learned about other methods that we won’t present in this course, or have learned about methods that are unique to a particular employer.
+Since some of you have worked in the industry already, you have likely learned some of the methods we will study.
+You may have learned them at a deeper level than what this course will offer – or perhaps in a slightly different way.
+You may also have learned about other methods we won’t present in this course or methods unique to a particular employer.

 All of this is great, as it means that we will have a diverse set of experiences in our classroom on which to draw as we set off over the next semester.
 However, it also can pose challenges that we should be aware of so that they don’t derail the class or the work we are trying to complete.

 Our diverse experiences mean that not everyone in the class has had a chance to learn about some of the methods we will cover.
-It is important that we provide those students with the opportunity to learn the basics before introducing them to other methods.
-This doesn’t mean that we can’t share the knowledge we have, but course deliverables must demonstrate that each student has a mastery of the course topics before other methods will be considered.
+We must provide everyone an opportunity to learn the basics before introducing them to other methods.
+This doesn’t mean we can’t share our experiences, but course deliverables must demonstrate that each student has a mastery of the course topics before other methods will be considered.

-If you are unsure of the methods you should use, or if you have other ideas on how to implement the course project, you must receive written approval from the instructor before using them.
+If you are unsure of the methods you should use or have other ideas on the implementation of the course project, you must receive written approval from the instructor before using them.

 Whatever the case, if you are unhappy that we are using a particular method, if you feel that the community partner isn’t doing enough, or if you have any other concerns – set up a meeting to discuss this with the instructor.
 At no time should you derail another student’s learning in the classroom, in the lab, or as part of a group meeting because of your potential dissatisfaction with anything related to the course.